 The name Wallborne reached English shores for the first time with the ancestors of the Wallborne family as they migrated following the Norman Conquest of 1066.
 The Wallborne family lived in Lincolnshire.
 Their name is derived from the Old English word welle, meaning well, and the Old Norse word brunnr, meaning stream or spring, and indicates that the original bearer lived near a well by a stream or spring.

 Early Origins of the Wallborne family

 The surname Wallborne was first found in Lincolnshire where they were Lords of the manor of Welbourn and conjecturally descended from a Norman noble, Robert Malet, who was granted the church and mill by King William the Conqueror in 1066.
 The ancestry of Robert goes back to Graville near Havre in Normandy in 990, where he was descended from Algar, the seventh Earl of Mercia.

 Early History of the Wallborne family

 This web page shows only a small excerpt of our Wallborne research.
-Another 158 words (11 lines of text) covering the years 1605, 1929, 1640, 1702, 1699 and 1702 are included under the topic Early Wallborne History in all our PDF Extended History products and printed products wherever possible.
+Another 42 words (3 lines of text) covering the years 1605, 1929, 1640, 1702, 1699 and 1702 are included under the topic Early Wallborne History in all our PDF Extended History products and printed products wherever possible.

 Wallborne Spelling Variations

 Before English spelling was standardized a few hundred years ago, spelling variations of names were a common occurrence.
 Elements of Latin, Norman French and other languages became incorporated into English throughout the Middle Ages, and name spellings changed even among the literate.
 The variations of the surname Wallborne include Welborne, Welborn, Welbourne, Welburn and others.

 Early Notables of the Wallborne family (pre 1700)

 Outstanding amongst the family at this time was Thomas Welbourne (Welbourn) (executed at York, 1 August 1605), an English Roman Catholic teacher; Catholic martyr, beatified in 1929.
 Thomas Wellborn (also: Welbourn, Welbourne, Wellbourne), (1640-1702), served as...

 Another 35 words (2 lines of text) are included under the topic Early Wallborne Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Wallborne family

 In England at this time, the uncertainty of the political and religious environment of the time caused many families to board ships for distant British colonies in the hopes of finding land and opportunity, and escaping persecution.
 The voyages were expensive, crowded, and difficult, though, and many arrived in North America sick, starved, and destitute.
 Those who did make it, however, were greeted with greater opportunities and freedoms that they could have experienced at home.
 Many of those families went on to make important contributions to the young nations in which they settled.
 Early immigration records have shown some of the first Wallbornes to arrive on North American shores: Sam, Mathew, and Robert Welbourne settled in Virginia in 1652.